EUROPOL European Law Enforcement Agency Virus

 To regain control of your files (decrypt) try using these tools:

 After completing these steps your computer should be clean.
 Reboot your computer in Normal Mode.

 Alternative Europol - Your computer has been LOCKED ransomware removal guide:

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of Europol (Ukash or PaySafeCard) virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of Europol (Ukash or PaySafeCard) virus.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing Europol - Your computer has been LOCKED scam from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal more complicated.
+For this step, you need access to another computer.
+After removing Strathclyde Police ransomware from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.

 Other tools known to remove Europol - Your computer has been LOCKED ransomware: